 You can give us your personal data in a number of ways.

-Your information may also be shared with us by third parties, for example
+Your information may also be shared with us by 3rd parties, for example:

 2. What information CABA collects

 - Personal data: name, date of birth, gender and title

 - Contact data: postal address, email address and telephone number

 - Membership data: ICAEW number, registration date and District Society

 - Student data: ICAEW number, registration date and contract type

 - Information about your activities on our website

 - Your bank details where you provide these to make a payment or we're making a payment to you

 - Where you have enquired about our services, information relating to your circumstances to enable us to process your request